Heritage listed homes in Queensland – what you need to know

 Our Advice

 While you can renovate a listed house, there could be many limitations to how extensive those renovations are.
 For this reason, it is not something we would recommend doing without consulting a professional.
+Especially because a lot of heritage homes that are made from timber, there are always extra things to look for.

 It’s advisable to consult a lawyer before purchase so you’re fully aware of all the rights and responsibilities associated with owning heritage listed homes in Queensland.

 Owning a heritage listed home can be a great investment, but it’s not something that should be entered into lightly.
+Learn more about architectural issues for heritage listed homes.

 If you need to organise a building inspection from those in the know,

-contact our team today or book online
+contact our team today or book online.